Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>***[23:08 pm] Came back to write this...***</sub>

 <sub>Now, I'm sad.
 Just because of my bs procastination, I missed uploading a simple cover letter & I lost a really awesome opportunity.
-A big lesson learnt today, never take your opportunities forgranted.
+A big lesson learnt today, never take your opportunities forgranted, and above that, never procastinate when it comes to stuff like these.
 Never ever!</sub>

 ---